What is the FAA 1500 Hour Rule? The #1 Ultimate Guide

 Pros:

-2. Improved Public Confidence: Passengers feel safer knowing their pilots meet rigorous training and experience standards.
+2. Improved Public Confidence: Passengers feel safer knowing their pilots meet rigorous training and experience standards before commercial operations.

-3. Higher Skill Levels: The rule ensures pilots are proficient in critical areas like night flying, cross-country navigation, and instrument training.
+3. Higher Skill Levels: The rule ensures pilots are proficient in critical areas like night flying, cross-country navigation, and instrument operations.

 Cons: